maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 obtained with the `date()`-function from the “lubridate”-packages, which is told that it should extract the date from the “created\_at”-column.
-Lastly we use the `count`-function from the “tidyverse”-package to count TRUE/FALSE-values in the “has\_same\_ht”-column per day in the data set.
+Lastly we use the `count`-function from the “tidyverse”-package to count TRUE/FALSE-values in the “has\_sesame\_ht”-column per day in the data set.

     sesamestreet_data %>%
       mutate(has_sesame_ht = str_detect(text, regex("#sesamestreet", ignore_case = TRUE))) %>%